-Craig Hanna, Director of Public Policy Ted Goldman, Senior Pension Fellow Monica Konaté, Pension Policy Analyst
+Craig Hanna, Director of Public Policy Monica Konaté, Pension Policy Analyst

-© 2018 American Academy of Actuaries.
+© 2019 American Academy of Actuaries.
 All rights reserved.

-The Social Security Trustees Report is a detailed annual assessment that serves as a basis for discussions of Social Security's financial problems and their solutions.
-Social Security's chief actuary prepares and certifies the financial projections for the Old-Age, Survivors, and Disability Insurance program, under the direction of the Social Security Board of Trustees.
+The Social Security Trustees Report is a detailed annual assessment that serves as a basis for discussions of Social Security's financial problems and possible solutions.
+Social Security's chief actuary prepares and certifies the financial projections for the Old-Age, Survivors, and Disability Insurance (OASDI) program, under the direction of the Social Security Board of Trustees.